dejanstrbac/davidthinks.com/content/en/article/quantity_brings_quality.md

 In other words, quality is exclusively a consequence of practical experience.

-But, how does one recognise quality?
+But, how much practice is sufficent and how does one finally recognise quality?

 [comment]: # (Malcolm gladwell 10.000 hours rule)